selim13/wp-polylang-theme-strings/readme.txt

 = What is «Polylang Theme Strings» and what for is it?  =

 This plugin gives additional features to the plugin Polylang.
-It automatically scans all templates files and scripts of the active WP theme for available strings that can be translated.
+It automatically scans all templates files and scripts of the active WP theme (and all plugins) for available strings that can be translated.
 For example:

 * `pll__('...');`
 * `pll_e('...');`